School of Medicine

 Zara M. Patel

-Assistant Professor of Otolaryngology/Head and Neck Surgery (Rhinology) and of Neurosurgery at the Stanford University Medical Center
+Assistant Professor of Otolaryngology/Head and Neck Surgery (Rhinology) and, by courtesy, of Neurosurgery at the Stanford University Medical Center

 Dr. Patel is an expert in advanced endoscopic sinus and skull base surgery.
 She treats patients with a wide variety of rhinologic complaints, including nasal obstruction, chronic sinus infection or inflammation, sinus disease that has failed medical therapy, sinus disease that has failed prior surgical therapy, cerebrospinal fluid leaks, benign and and malignant sinus and skull base tumors, as well as olfactory disorders.